tsgates/arch-wiki-markdown/wiki/IBus.md

 Advanced

-Rime allows you to change everything you can imagine and more examples are provided on the website of the project: (in Chinese) https://code.google.com/p/rimeime/wiki/CustomizationGuide
+Rime allows you to change everything you can imagine and more examples are provided on the website of the project (in Chinese): https://code.google.com/p/rimeime/wiki/CustomizationGuide

 Tips and tricks